 A Durable, Low-Carbon Solution

 Because Val-U-Therm provides such a high level of insulation it removes the need to install complex and costly heating systems.
-What’s more, an investment in Val-U-Therm wall, floor and roof panels will last for the entire life of the building – unlike renewables that need to be controlled, require frequent maintenance and, often, wholesale replacement during the lifetime of a property.
+What’s more, an investment in Val-U-Therm wall, floor and roof panels will last for the entire life of the building – unlike building ancillaries that need maintenance and even replacement during the lifetime of a property.
 In contrast, the Val-U-Therm system is a Fit and Forget, Fabric First solution.

 An Environmentally-Sustainable Product